-Control and operation of the BrightEye Mitto Pro 2 can be performed from the front panel and through the BrightEye Control application.
+Control and operation of the BrightEye Mitto can be performed from the front panel, the BrightEye Control application and through the RS-232/GPI port.
 Mitto's front panel controls provide extensive control for screen selection and most of the video and audio parameters.
 Some control settings and parameter choices are available only with BrightEye Mac/PC software.
 These parameters cannot be monitored from the front panel.